cardano-foundation/CIPs/CIP-????/README.md

 Two new builtin functions would be provided:

-* A verification function for CRYSTALS(DILITHIUM) signatures; and
+* A verification function for both pre-quantum and post-quantum resistant signature schemes:
+     - CRYSTALS(DILITHIUM) signatures;
-* A verification function for FALCON signatures;
+     - FALCON signatures;
-* A verification function for SPHINCS signatures.
+     - SPHINCS signatures; and
+     - SEQUOA
+* Extensible interface for signature verification functions.
+* A long-term signature verification API useful for smart contract scripts, so that smart contracts do not need to change when new cryptographic protocol is added.
+* Extensible interface for hash verification functions, so that smart contracts do not need to change when hashing algorithm is upgraded.

 These would be based on NIST reference implementations, as maintained by [`PQClean`](https://github.com/PQClean/PQClean) library.